bristlemouth/bm_core/docs/usage.md

 and you're wondering what would be required to make your device compatible with Bristlemouth, read on!

+## Setting Up The Repository
+The repository can be added as a git submodule to a project utilizing the `git submodule add` command, see [this](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for more information.
+Or placed into a project by any other method.
+If cloned/added as a submodule to your project, make sure you update all of the submodules in `bm_core` by  `cd`'ing into `bm_core` and running:
+`git submodule update --init`.

 ## Configuration Header File

 In order to configure the bristlemouth stack,